GIScience/gis-training-resource-center/content/Module_3/en_qgis_data_queries.md

 3. Use the tool outside of selectable features to end your selection.

 :::{Tip}
-Holding down “Shift” during click-based selection allows you to select multiple features.
+Holding down "Shift" during click-based selection allows you to select multiple features.
 :::

 :::{dropdown} Example: Manually select country polygons by click